 Himalayan Balsam

 Himalayan balsam (Impatiens glandulifera) young shoots and tops are edible and can be incorporated into various dishes.
-However, specific nutritional data for these parts of the plant is not readily available.
+However, specific nutritional data for these parts of the plant is not readily available but an estimate is included below.

 ⚠️ Safety Considerations